alishdipani/alishdipani.github.io/_pages/about.md

 I am a recent graduate from [BITS Pilani, Goa Campus, India](https://www.bits-pilani.ac.in/goa/) with a Bachelor of Engineering (B.E.) in Computer Science.

-My Research Interests are Machine Learning, Deep Learning, Reinforcement Learning, Psychology, Computation Neuroscience and Cognitive Neuroscience; especially intersection of these fields.
+My research interest lies at the intersection of cognititve science and Artificial Intelligence, particularly human vision.
+Broadly, my research interests are Machine Learning, Deep Learning, Reinforcement Learning, Psychology, Computation Neuroscience and Cognitive Neuroscience; especially intersection of these fields.

 I work as a Project Assistant at [The National Brain Research Centre, India](http://www.nbrc.ac.in/newweb/research/groups/Nivethida/) and as a Research Assistant at [The Laboratory of Low Vision and Brain Research, Northeastern University](https://kwonlab.sites.northeastern.edu/).